 Go bold.
 A loud pattern is fun and lively and adds personality to the armchair as well as the room.
 If necessary, you can tone it down with solid-colored throw pillows.

-Q. I’m not sure I’ll love the armchair I’m buying when styles change in a few years.
+Q. I’m not sure I’ll love the armchair I’m getting when styles change in a few years.
 What should I do?

-A. Many people like the design and shape of their armchair even as the upholstery design falls out of style.
-Depending on how much you invested in your armchair, it may be worthwhile to get it professionally reupholstered as opposed to buying a new one.
+A. Many people like the design and shape of their armchairs even as the upholstery design falls out of style.
+Depending on how much you invested in your armchair, it may be worthwhile to get it professionally reupholstered as opposed to getting a new one.